FullStackIndie/SiteMapGenerator/README.md

     path: ./app/wwwroot/             #  Asp.NetCore Docker Folder Structure
 ```

 ### Use site map in the same job with other actions.
-Use the output of *sitemap-id* to access the path of where the sitemap is located.
+Use the output of *sitemap-id* to access the path of where the sitemap is located. ${{ steps.sitemap-id.outputs.sitemap }}

-- sitemap-path - is the variable that contains the path to the sitemap.
+- sitemap - is the variable that contains the path to the sitemap.
 You can use this variable to upload the sitemap to AWS S3 or any other storage service, or deploy to your server.

 ```
 name: >-